-At Heartland we are proud to have helped over fifteen thousand Australians live a more comfortable retirement with our reverse mortgage.
+At Heartland we are proud to have helped over eighteen thousand Australians live a more comfortable retirement with our reverse mortgage.
 We aim to provide customers with peace of mind and have a culture that places significant importance on the duty of care we have for every customer.

 Subject to Heartland’s assessment and approval, our loans may be signed for by a Power of Attorney (POA), or through a Guardianship or Administration order (this is to act as an ‘agent’).
 They also may, after settlement, commence acting on behalf of a customer.
 However, Heartland takes extra care when assessing and approving loans under Power of Attorney to ensure that they are suitable.

 This guide does not constitute legal or professional advice.
 If you require assistance you should obtain independent legal advice.

 There are two types of powers of attorneys that are used for managing a donor’s interests (including finances): general and enduring.

 - Customer lacks mental capacity or cannot physically sign for themselves; and

 The loan purpose will always be assessed.
 Funds can only be paid into account in the name of the Nominated Borrower, to their lawyer, or to a debtor on their behalf.
 Gifting will not be accepted as a loan purpose for a loan signed for by a customer agent.

 - Funds are for benefit of Nominated Borrower(s);

 Under an enduring power of attorney, it is most likely to be the attorney who will decide when the donor loses capacity.
 For this reason, Heartland requires the lawyer completing independent legal advice to certify that the customer cannot sign in our letter of comfort.